 Once the FAFSA results are received, Pacifica will determine eligibility and email an Award Notification with instructions on how to complete the financial aid process.
 Upon receipt of instructions, applicants must accept or decline the Award on Pacifica’s Financial Aid Online System.
 If you accept the Award, you must complete an online Master Promissory Note (MPN) and Entrance Counseling requirements through the Department of Education website.
 For specific questions, please contact Pacifica’s Financial Aid Office at 805.679.6197 or email@example.com.

 Pacifica is pleased to provide several institutional scholarship opportunities.
-The scholarships deadline for 2018 is July 15th for applicants that have been accepted to a Pacifica program.
+The scholarships deadline for Fall start is August 15th for applicants that have been accepted to a Pacifica program.
 For information about our scholarships and process, please visit Pacifica’s scholarship information page.

 Applicants are encouraged to apply for all applicable scholarships.
 However, scholarships cannot be combined with other Pacifica scholarships.
 Only one scholarship can be awarded per applicant.